Booking your appointment

 The results of your cervical screening

 The method of testing is designed to detect human papillomavirus (HPV).
 This test is known as HPV primary screening.
 Some high-risk types of HPV can lead to abnormal changes in the cells of the cervix.
 If a sample is HPV positive, it will be tested for abnormal cervical cells.
-Compared to the previously used cytology method of testing, HPV primary screening ensures early signs of cervical disease are spotted and treated earlier.
+HPV primary screening ensures early signs of cervical disease are spotted and treated earlier.

 After your cervical screening test, you will receive one of four possible results: